kelexine/freedreno_wiki/A3xx-shader-instruction-set-architecture.md

 * cat4 cannot take a const src

 ## Relative Addressing
-Relative addressing is a global mode switch (rather than flag per instruction or src register).
-A write to the address register switches to relative addressing mode, and an instruction with the `(ul)` flag switches back.
+For cat1 instructions, there is a bit indicating relative src, and a second bit to indicate const or gpr register file.
+A write to the address register seems to need 5 instruction slots before it can be used.
+Seems like the `(ul)` flag indicates the last relative instruction.
 For example, the following shader:
 ```
 precision mediump float;
 precision mediump int;